Difficulty: Medium, Asked-In: Google, Facebook

 Suppose we are using heap sort for the implementation.

-We can improve the time complexity of searching further using a hash table because it can perform searching in O(1) time on average.
-The idea is to insert all elements of Y[] into the hash table and search for each element X[i].
-If element X[i] is present in the hash table, we add it to the output list.
+The idea is to first insert all elements of Y[] into the hash table and then search each element X[i].
+If X[i] is present in the hash table, then it is a common element to both arrays.
+So we add it to the output list.

 vector<int> arrayIntersection(int X[], int Y[], int m, int n)